The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Preliminaries

-that is, the risk tolerance of the indirect utility, evaluated along the optimal frictionless wealth process.\footnote{In a Markovian setting, this is the risk tolerance of the value function, evaluated at the optimal wealth process.
-This object already is central in the frictionless analysis of Merton \cite{merton.69,merton.71}, and also features prominently in the recent work of Soner and Touzi \cite{soner.touzi.11}.} The indirect risk tolerance $R_t$ measures the investors' attitude towards future risk: \begin{enumerate} \item If the market is complete or the investors' preferences are described by a standard utility function of exponential or power type, then the indirect risk tolerance is given by the conditional expectation
+Here, $r_t$, is the \emph{direct risk tolerance} with respect to current consumption.
+In contrast, $R_t$ measures the \emph{indirect risk tolerance} of the indirect utility, evaluated along the optimal frictionless wealth process.\footnote{In a Markovian setting, this is the risk tolerance of the value function, evaluated at the optimal wealth process.
+This object is central in the frictionless analysis of Merton \cite{merton.69,merton.71}, and also features prominently in the recent work of Soner and Touzi \cite{soner.touzi.11}.} $R_t$ measures the investors' attitude towards future risk: \begin{enumerate} \item If the market is complete or the investors' preferences are described by a standard utility function of exponential or power type, then the indirect risk tolerance is given by the following conditional expectation (cf.~Section~\ref{ss:B2}):

-That is, $R_t$ represents the investors' expected risk tolerance with respect to future consumption and terminal wealth, computed under the marginal pricing measure $Q$. \item Beyond complete markets and standard utility functions, \eqref{eq:Rexp} remains valid if the investors' marginal pricing measure $Q$ is replaced with some other equivalent martingale measure $\widetilde{Q}$ (see Appendix \ref{sec:risktol}).
+Whence, $R_t$ represents the investors' expected risk tolerance with respect to future consumption and terminal wealth, computed under the marginal pricing measure $Q$. \item Beyond complete markets and standard utility functions, \eqref{eq:Rexp} remains valid if the investors' marginal pricing measure $Q$ is replaced with some other equivalent martingale measure $\widetilde{Q}$ (see Appendix \ref{ss:B2}).
 Even though the latter implicitly depends on the indirect risk tolerance, one can therefore still interpret $R_t$ as an expectation of future risk tolerances with respect to consumption and terminal wealth. \item Alternatively, the indirect risk tolerance $R_t$ can also be characterized dynamically in terms of the quadratic backward stochastic differential equation \eqref{eq:BSDE}.
 The sensitivities $\kappa'_t$ and $\varphi'_t$ can in turn be expressed in terms of $r_t$ and $R_t$ (cf.\ \eqref{eq:sens}). \item If the investor focuses exclusively on utility from terminal wealth or from intermediate consumption, then the above formulas remain valid, setting $r_t=0$ or $R_T=0$, respectively. \end{enumerate}